 One of the most helpful, do-it-yourself resources for investors is a research platform.
 A research platform can provide you with a wealth of information, such as quotes for individual stocks, company financial statements, key company statistics, and much more.
 Even experienced, advanced investors and traders may be surprised to discover how extensive the tools and resources are that can be found in a particular platform.

-You can also visit Fidelity.com and enter a company/security or its ticker symbol in the search bar on the top-right corner of the page.
+You can also enter a company/security or its ticker symbol in the search bar on the top-right corner of the page.
 This will bring you to a specific company’s snapshot page.
 Here, you can find a plethora of information that can help you research publicly traded companies or financial securities.

 Suppose you were considering investing in a stock.
-On its snapshot page, you can find a detailed quote containing vital information such as the current stock price, average daily volume, and annual yield (see the graphic below).
+On its snapshot page, you can find a detailed quote containing vital information such as the current stock price, average daily volume, and annual yield (see the image below).
 You’ll also be able to look at a chart of the stock’s price, find the latest news and research reports, and see other key statistics (more on all this information shortly).

 Essentially, a research platform can act as the gateway to the information you need to make informed decisions, and help determine how a potential investment fits with your time frame, investing objectives, and risk tolerance.